JotaRandom/alie/README.en.md

 ## Features

 ### Progress System
-- The installer automatically saves your progress in `.lmae-progress`
+- The installer automatically saves your progress in `.alie-progress`
 - You can reboot at any time and continue from where you left off
-- Use `bash lmae.sh --manual` to clear progress if you need to start over
+- Use `bash alie.sh --manual` to clear progress if you need to start over

 ### Shared Functions
 - All common functions are in `lib/shared-functions.sh`